Kazhuu/cpp-examples/README.md

 # C++ Examples

 Short code examples to cover different C++ language features for studying purposes.
-Examples are commented so someone can also follow them.
+Examples are commented so someone can follow them and also origin of the example if exists is also given.
+This is helpful when some seeks original source of the information.

 ## Getting Started

 ### Prerequisites

 You will need a C++ compiler with C++17 support, CMake version 3.8 or greater for generating a build files and Boost C++ library.
-Some examples uses Google Test testing library to implement unit tests.
+One example shows how to use Google Test testing library to implement unit tests, thus that is also needed.

 To install CMake you can either compile it yourself or install from APT repository.
 To compiler it yourself follow [this](https://cmake.org/install/)